Variational characterization of the critical curve for pinning of random polymers: Introduction and main results

 \subsection{Outline}

-In Section~\ref{S2} we formulate the annealed and the quenched large deviation principle (LDP) that are in Birkner, Greven and den Hollander~\cite{BiGrdHo09}, which are the key tools in the present paper.
+In Section~\ref{S2} we formulate the annealed and the quenched large deviation principles (LDP) that are in Birkner, Greven and den Hollander~\cite{BiGrdHo09}, which are the key tools in the present paper.
 In Section~\ref{S3} we use these LDP's to prove Theorem~\ref{qCriticalCurveThm}.
 In Section~\ref{S4} we compare the variational formulas for the two critical curves and prove the criterion for disorder relevance stated in Theorem~\ref{CriterionLemma}.
-In Section~\ref{S5} we reformulate this criterion to put it into a form that is more convenient for computations.
+In Section~\ref{S5} we reformulate this criterion to put it into a form, that is, more convenient for computations.
 In Section~\ref{S6} we use the latter to prove Theorem~\ref{MonRelevance}.
-In Sections~\ref{S7}--\ref{S8} we prove Corollaries~\ref{disIrrelevancealphazero}--\ref{LargeBRelevance}.
-Appendix~\ref{A} collects a few facts about the homopolymer.
+In Sections~\ref {S7}--\ref {S8} we prove Corollaries~\ref{disIrrelevancealphazero}--\ref{LargeBRelevance}. \hyperref[A]{Appendix~A} collects a few standard facts about the homopolymer, while \hyperref[B]{Appendix~B} provides the details of the proof of a key lemma in Section~\ref{S3} based on an approximation argument in \cite{BiGrdHo09}.